Basketball Drills - Perimeter (Guard) Breakdown Shooting Drills

 Guard Shooting Drill #2 - Dribble-Baseline, Back-Dribble Out:

-In diagram B, each player will dribble down to the baseline, then back-dribble out, cross-over dribble and dribble into the seam and shoot the jump-shot.
-This drill is important because sometimes, in a game, players will dribble down to the baseline, stop the dribble, get trapped and lose the ball.
-This dribble teaches them to back-dribble out of the baseline and then still find the open shot in the seam.
+In diagram B, each player dribbles down to the baseline, then back-dribbles out, cross-over dribbles and dribbles into the seam and shoots the jump-shot.
+This drill is important because sometimes in a game, players will dribble down to the baseline, stop the dribble, get trapped and lose the ball.
+This dribble teaches them to back-dribble out from the baseline and still find an open shot in the seam.

 Guard Shooting Drill #3 - In the Seam: